jmohl/Delphi_metac/README.md

   - OpenRouter: `OPENROUTER_API_KEY` (+ optional `OPENROUTER_BASE_URL`, `OPENROUTER_REFERRER`, `OPENROUTER_TITLE`) — required for the default Gemini models
   - Anthropic: `ANTHROPIC_API_KEY` (if using Claude models)
 - Place them in `.env`; `load_dotenv()` in `main.py` reads them automatically.

+## Dependencies

+The bot uses a hybrid approach for Metaculus API access:

+- **forecasting_tools**: Used for tournament mode to access season-updated tournament IDs (`CURRENT_MINIBENCH_ID`, `CURRENT_AI_COMPETITION_ID`).
+Automatically updated by the forecasting_tools maintainers each season.
+- **Custom MetaculusClient**: Lightweight client used for all other operations (URL fetching, posting forecasts/comments).
+No dependency on forecasting_tools for core operations.

+This design ensures automatic tournament targeting while maintaining a minimal dependency footprint.

 ## Outputs
 - Reports: JSON files in `forecast_bot/reports` by default (e.g., `report_<question_id>_<timestamp>.json`) containing the question snapshot, aggregated prediction, unified explanation, research texts, and forecaster reasonings.